, ,

 It is important to say that there are states where the custody of corn snakes is regulated by special laws.

 White Corn SnakeThe cost of a corn snake is not just determined by its length.
 The variations within the pattern also affect pricing on marketplaces, with more complex versions being much pricier than simple designs that only have two colors or outline shapes.
-Below you will find the average costs for some of the most common corn snakes morphs:
+Below you will find the average costs for some of the most common corn snake morphs:

 Lavender corn snake – Their color is quite striking, presenting a pink-purple-gray pattern on a white or gray background.
 Some specimens have strange red eyes that seem to glow, just like the ghost corn snake.
 It can be bought for around $80.